peteroupc/classic-wallpaper/uielements.md

 - The same icon should be drawn in up to 2, up to 8, up to 16, and up to 256 unique colors, and optionally with 8 bits per color component (also known as 8 bits per color channel or _8 bpc_).
 A traditional color choice for 16-color icons is the VGA palette; for 8-color icons, an 8-color palette where each color component is 0 or 255 [^1].
 - The same icon should be drawn in the pixel dimensions 16&times;16, 24&times;24, 32&times;32, 48&times;48, and 64&times;64, and may be drawn in other dimensions to account for [logical display resolution](#logical-display-resolutions). [^5]
 - All icons can include transparent pixels, but should have no translucent (semitransparent) pixels except for 8-bpc icons.
-- It is allowed to derive 16- and 256-color icons (without translucent pixels) from 8-bpc and 256-color icons, respectively.
+- Although the 256- and 16-color icons should be specially drawn if feasible, it is allowed to derive such icons from 8-bpc and 256-color icons, respectively, through an automated method.

 Of these variations, 32&times;32 icons with the VGA palette are traditionally the main icon variation.